Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 Rather not read?
 Watch the video instead!

 I can't scroll far on my Threads feed without seeing someone looking for a website designer.
 And while most people are surprised by how many designers throw their hat in the ring, I’m always more surprised by the range of pricing (especially when it’s shared without even knowing the scope of the project).
-It’s a reminder that in the design world, price rarely tells the full story — it tells you what the designer values, and what kind of experience they’re offering.
+It’s a reminder that in the design world, pricing rarely tells the full story — it tells you what the designer values, and what kind of experience they’re offering.

 To the average person, it can be hard to tell why one designer quotes $5,000+ for a custom website while another charges $500 for what seems like the same thing.
 But under the microscope, the gap between expensive and cheap website designers is wider than it looks, and the real difference isn’t just the price tag.
 It’s what’s behind it.